teerasej/advanced-prompt-engineering-with-copilot-chat/exercises/advanced-prompt-engineering/few-shot.md

 ## Summary

-Provide a few examples in the prompt to show the pattern.
+You include a few examples to show how to complete the task.
+This helps the AI catch patterns and respond more consistently.

 ## Example use case